arduino/docs-content/content/hardware/09.kits/maker/starter-kit-r4/features.md

 <Feature title="AI-Powered Guidance for Every Beginner" image="core">

-Built into the Arduino online editor, the GenAI assistant helps beginners overcome coding challenges with smart suggestions, answers, and inspiration.
+Built into the Arduino online editor, the AI assistant helps beginners overcome coding challenges with smart suggestions, answers, and inspiration.

 </Feature>